Natural Resources

 State 1

-Reference State
+Reference

 Community 1.1

 Structure: multistory with small gap dynamics.
-Western redcedar is the most common overstory species in the historic climax plant community.
+Western redcedar is the most common overstory species in community 1.1.
 Douglas-fir can compose up to 50% of this community with grand fir and western hemlock being much smaller components.
 The most common natural disturbance on these sites would be the small gap dynamics following the death of one or two trees.
 Cedar is prone to a few different types of rot, and while these rarely kill a tree, they can cause the stem to break at location of the rot.
 Due to its shallow root system, western redcedar is susceptible to windthrow on wetter sites and the resulting tip-ups also create small canopy gaps.
 These limited openings allow some sunlight to reach the forest floor, promoting advanced regeneration and understory species.
 Although rare, stand-replacing fires have occurred historically in these forests.
 Cedar is only intermediate in fire resistance, so the majority of trees would be killed by a moderate or intense event.
 Douglas-firs are much more adapted to fire; consequently, this type of fire would have the ability to significantly alter the historical species distribution.

 Community 1.2